 Students at Durfee Elementary School are guided by specific school and classroom expectations that promote character, respect, inclusion, and safety.
 Our goal is not only to encourage student achievement but to also provide students with opportunities to learn self-discipline through a system of consistent rewards and consequences for their behavior.
 The staff have been trained and Durfee Elementary participates in the Positive Behavior Intervention and Supports program.
-Durfee has been recognized with the Silver PBIS Award from 2017 - 2021, the Gold PBIS Award for 2021 - 2022, and the school has also received the California PBIS Coalition 2020 Community Cares Medal.
+Durfee has been recognized with the Silver PBIS Award from 2017-2021, the Gold PBIS Award for 2021-2022, the Platinum PBIS Award from 2022-2023, and the school has also received the California PBIS Coalition 2020 Community Cares Medal.

 As a school, a commitment has been made to provide the best educational program possible for all students.
-Durfee Elementary has a dedicated staff who is highly committed to providing a stimulating environment where students are actively involved in the learning process as well as promoting positive values.
+Durfee Elementary School has a dedicated staff who is highly committed to providing a stimulating environment where students are actively involved in the learning process as well as promoting positive values.
 Together, through hard work, all students will be challenged through their potential.

-Durfee Elementary School's Vision and Mission Statements:
+Durfee Elementary School's Vision and Mission Statements are: